Explain why meditation can help with pain management.

 In detail, for those interested!

-The effects of meditation on pain perception
+Influence of meditation on emotional reactions to pain

 Did you know?